Doug Stanhope

 Doug Stanhope (born March 25, 1967) is an American stand-up comedian, author, actor, political activist and podcast host.
-His stand-up material consist of profane and confrontational observations of life.
+His stand-up material consists of profane and confrontational observations about life.

 Early life

 Stanhope was born in Worcester, Massachusetts.
 His mother Bonnie was a waitress and his father Russ was head of the science department at Stanhope's school.
 Bonnie quit drinking and divorced her husband when Stanhope was ten years old, and moved to Florida.
 Stanhope and his older brother Jeff lived with Russ.

 In 1998, he persuaded Bonnie to live near him in West Hollywood, California.
 Later, she suffered from emphysema.
 In 2008, at her request, she wished for Stanhope to be involved in an assisted suicide with a mixture of cocktails and prescription morphine.
 Stanhope waited until the statute of limitations had expired for the ensuing credit card fraud before telling the story in his stand-up act and his second book.

 At age 12, Stanhope's school psychiatrist wrote a letter to his mother detailing his concern with Stanhope's tendency to sketch gory images and adult-themed cartoons, suggesting he was "in need of professional help".
 Stanhope quit school at fifteen.
 Among his early comedy influences were Monty Python and National Lampoon.
 Before he started comedy full-time, Stanhope worked in telemarketing, "borderline legal stuff, trying to scam people basically".

 Eventually Stanhope left Worcester and lived in Los Angeles for six months.
 Following this he moved around from Florida, back to Massachusetts, to Oceanside, California, back to Massachusetts again, to Idaho, before settling in Las Vegas.
 He now lives in Bisbee, Arizona.